top of page

 Bringing Pets to Saipan

 Bringing a pet to Saipan is logistically complicated for a number of reasons.
 However, it is not impossible.
 If you are considering a 2 year or longer contract, it may be worth bringing your pet.
 If you are doing a shorter locums contract, you may want to explore leaving your pet with trusted friends/family and fostering locally through a rescue while here.
-One thing to remember is that there is no clinical veterinarian consistently on Saipan, although there is access to some basic care.
+One thing to remember is that there is no clinical veterinarian consistently on Saipan, although there is access to some basic care through Saipan Humane society.

 The other challenge is vetting requirements.
 Although not officially recognized by the WHO as rabies-free, Saipan is known to be rabies-free and abides by strict import regulations to prevent rabies.
 Here are the steps you will need.

 a) Rabies vaccine: Should have a total of two (in lifetime), at least 30 days apart.
-Please note, you will need 2 original copies of rabies vaccine (original = signed in ink by vet) for transit
+I recommend getting copies of the rabies vaccine.

-c) Treatment for internal parasites - even if fecal negative, the CNMI wants treatment regardless
+c) Treatment for internal parasites - even if fecal negative, the CNMI wants documentation of treatment regardless

 d) Treatment for external parasites: bravecto or other flea/tick preventive